Wilson loops on the Coulomb branch of $N=4$ super-Yang-Mills: Circular Wilson loop

 This equation lends itself to a lucid mechanical analogy.
 The left-hand side is the energy of a particle moving in an upside-down quartic potential.
 Starting at infinity, the particle climbes the potential until it runs out of steam and rolls back.
 Unless the energy is exactly zero, whence plodding uphill continues ad infinitum.
-Overshooting the hilltop is not possible because $\epsilon >0$ by default.
+Overshooting the hilltop is not possible because $\epsilon >0$ by default -- we defined the dilator charge as $\sqrt{\epsilon }$.

-At zero energy the equations are solved in elementary functions:
+At zero energy ($\epsilon =0$) the equations are solved in elementary functions:

 The dilaton charge conservation (\ref{dilaton}) can be also integrated, determining the shape of the minimal surface:

 This is the well-known hemisphere ($z^2+r^2=R^2$) solution \cite{Berenstein:1998ij,Drukker:1999zq}, a minimal embedding of $AdS_2$ into $AdS_5$.